P-p-H-d/mlib/README.md

 This header is for creating [singly linked list](https://en.wikipedia.org/wiki/Linked_list).

 A linked list is a linear collection of elements, in which each element points to the next, all representing a sequence.

 #### LIST\_DEF(name, type, [, oplist])

-Define the singly linked list list 'name##\_t' that contains the objects of type 'type' and its associated methods as "static inline" functions.
+Define the singly linked list named 'name##\_t' that contains objects of type 'type' and the associated methods as "static inline" functions.
 'name' shall be a C identifier that will be used to identify the list.
 It will be used to create all the types and functions to handle the container.
-It shall be done once per type and per compilation unit.
+This definition shall be done once per name and per compilation unit.
 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.

-A fundamental property of a list is that the objects created within the list will remain at their initialized address, and won't moved due to a new element being pushed/popped in the list.
+A fundamental property of a list is that the objects created within the list will remain at their initialized address, and won't moved due to operations done on the list (except if it is removed).

-The object oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR), otherwise default operators are used.
-If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used.
+The type oplist is expected to have at least the following operators (INIT\_SET, SET and CLEAR).
+If there is no given oplist, the default oplist for standard C type is used or a globaly registered oplist is used if there is one available.
-The created methods will use the operators to init, set and clear the contained object.
+The created methods use the operators to init, set and clear the contained object.

 For this structure, the back is always the first element, and the front is the last element: the list grows from the back.

 Example:

+	LIST_DEF(list_uint, unsigned int)

+	list_uint_t list_of_integer;

+	void fi(unsigned int z) {
+		list_uint_push_back (list_of_integer, z);
+	}

 	LIST_DEF(list_mpz, mpz_t,                                               \
 		(INIT(mpz_init), INIT_SET(mpz_init_set), SET(mpz_set), CLEAR(mpz_clear)))

 	list_mpz_t my_list;

-	void f(mpz_t z) {
+	void fz(mpz_t z) {
 		list_mpz_push_back (my_list, z);
 	}

-If the given oplist contain the method MEMPOOL, then LIST\_DEF macro will create a dedicated mempool that is named with the given value of the method MEMPOOL, optimized for this kind of list:
+If the given oplist contain the method MEMPOOL, then LIST\_DEF macro will create a dedicated mempool that is named with the given value of the method MEMPOOL.
+This mempool (see mempool chapter) is optimized for this kind of list:

 * it creates a mempool named by the concatenation of "name" and "\_mempool",
-* it creates a variable named by the value of the method MEMPOOL with linkage defined by the value of the method MEMPOOL\_LINKAGE (can be extern, static or none), this variable will be shared by all lists of the same type.
+* it creates a variable named by the value of the method MEMPOOL with the linkage defined by the value of the method MEMPOOL\_LINKAGE (can be extern, static or none).
+This variable is shared by all lists of the same type.
-* it overwrites memory allocation of the created list to use this mempool with this variable.
+* it links the memory allocation of the list to use this mempool with this variable.

-Using mempool allows to create heavily efficient list but it will be only worth the effort in some heavy performance context.
-The created mempool has to be initialized before using any methods of the created list by calling  mempool\_list\_name\_init(variable) and cleared by calling mempool\_list\_name\_clear(variable).
+Using mempool allows to create heavily efficient list.
+However it is only worth the effort in some heavy performance context.
+The created mempool has to be explictely initialized before using any methods of the created list by calling  mempool\_list\_name\_init(variable) and cleared by calling mempool\_list\_name\_clear(variable).